In this topic guide

 How Grapefruit Affects the Pill Specifically

-For the combined contraceptive pill, which contains oestrogen (usually in the form of ethinylestradiol), grapefruit's effect on CYP3A4 means that more oestrogen may enter your bloodstream than would normally occur.
+For the combined birth control pill, which contains estrogen (usually in the form of ethinylestradiol), grapefruit's effect on CYP3A4 means that more estrogen may enter your bloodstream than would normally occur with some formulations.

 - Breast tenderness